spacetelescope/webbpsf/docsource/intro.rst

 * `pyfits`
 * `ATPy`

-* `pyFFTW3` is optional, but highly recommended.
+These are optional but highly recommended:

+* `pyFFTW3`.
 The code will work fine without it, but will be significantly slower.
-* `pysynphot` (The updated, prerelease version for JWST!) is optional, but highly recommended.
-It is required in order to simulated PSFs with realistic source spectra.
+* `pysynphot` (The updated, prerelease version for JWST!) enabled the simulation of PSFs with proper spectral response to realistic source spectra.

 **Additional Requirements for the GUI**: